tundish/turberfield-utils/turberfield/utils/doc/expert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Turberfield defines a four-stage process for setting up Expert objects,
 running them, and checking their results.
-There are particular
+There are conventions for each
-conventions around:
+of these interactions:

 * Configuration_, where the class helps you build options for
   your new object.